5 Easy Steps to Replace Your Engine’s Air Filter

 Insert the new filter with the rim facing up, and make sure the rubber rim seals all edges.
 It should fit as snugly as the old filter did.
 Then, snap the cover back into place and replace all screws or clamps.

 Your car needs clean air just as much as we do.
-Air filters keep your car’s engine free of bugs and dust, and are cheap and easy to replace, so no excuses.
-Replace yours every 30,000 miles, or at your car’s recommended interval to keep air flowing and your car running smoothly.
-Below are seven simple steps to walk you through how to replace an air filter.
+Air filters keep your car’s engine free of bugs and dust, so replace yours every year to keep air flowing and your car running smoothly and fuel efficiency high.